For ABOG 2024 Certifying Exam Candidates

-If you have not maintained at least an 86% average on your MOC articles and you’re about to enter MOC Year 6 in 2023, you must pass a written exam by December 15, 2023.
+If you have not maintained at least an 86% average on your MOC articles and you’re about to enter MOC Year 6 in 2024, you must pass a written exam by December 15, 2024.
 Incredibly, you get FIVE attempts to pass the exam and can take it practically any day of the year!
 Finally, the Board has acknowledged that an emphasis will be placed on both the Compendium and the articles.
-Attend our virtual April 19-23, 2023, Board Review Course for fun!
-This is not the same type of review course from the past.
+Consider attending our virtual April 10-14, 2024, Board Review Course.
+This is not the same type of review course as in the past.
 Just as you’ve evolved and practiced evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
 Heck, you’ll walk away with loads of everyday practice tips, too.

 You can do it … we can help!

 Test Taking Tip:

 The written exam is only 100 questions and you answer two books of fifty questions.
 Generalists get to choose their books or “selectives” for each exam.
 Subspecialists must take the first book based on their designated subspecialty.
 They then must choose a second book from the generalist’s selectives.